 You Belong in Baroque

-The Handel and Haydn Society is thrilled to announce the H+H Stone Fellowship, a prestigious fellowship for musicians pursuing careers in period instrument performance of Baroque and Classical music.
-A first of its kind among period-instrument orchestras, the Fellowship will foster the development of early-career musicians whose socio-cultural identities have been historically underrepresented in the field.
+The Handel and Haydn Society is thrilled to continue the H+H Stone Fellowship, a prestigious fellowship for musicians pursuing careers in period instrument performance of Baroque and Classical music.
+A first of its kind among period-instrument orchestras, the Fellowship fosters the development of early-career musicians whose socio-cultural identities have been historically underrepresented in the field.

 The Fellowship provides an unparalleled two-year learning experience, including performances, mentorship, and training with H+H musicians and partners at the New England Conservatory.
-Resident Fellows will participate in H+H’s vibrant orchestra and Boston’s thriving music community, and will be part of H+H’s efforts to foster a more diverse and equitable field on a national scale.
+Resident Fellows will participate in H+H’s vibrant orchestra and Boston’s thriving music community, and are a part of H+H’s efforts to foster a more diverse and equitable field on a national scale.

-The program is possible through a transformative $1 million gift from the James M. and Cathleen D. Stone Foundation as well as support from the National Endowment for the Arts.
+The program is possible through a transformative $1 million gift from the James M. and Cathleen D. Stone Foundation.

 The goal is to foster your artistic growth with an exceptional two-year learning experience.